Josh Piecyk 🔹

 This project and many participants on this forum this week also seem to be neglecting the positive utilitarian perspective.
 1 human saved has the potential to make an immense positive impact on the world, whereas animals do not.

-Based on suffering reduction alone, my opinion is that the weight of human suffering carries at least 10,000,000 times more weight than a chicken.
-When also considering the potential positive utility of a human, the decision to prioritize human welfare over animal welfare becomes even clearer to me.
+Based on suffering reduction alone, my opinion is that the weight of human suffering carries at least 1,000,000 times more weight than a chicken.
+When also considering the potential indirect positive impacts a human can have, as well as the difference in experience size between humans and animals, the decision to prioritize human welfare over animal welfare becomes even clearer to me.
 I hope our society reaches a point at which human suffering has been reduced to the point that we can focus on animal welfare, but I think we're likely decades away.

 No I don't agree that my claim implies that humans are infinitely more morally valuable than animals, rather they are significantly more valuable.
 I believe that we are currently allocating too much resources to animal welfare.